 Contact Gwen through our site to be marked as a VIP and get the best trip possible.

 When you’re traveling with kids, you want engaging activities, easy transportation, and great spaces for downtime.
-The City of Light ticks all of these boxes, says Jack Dancy, one of Wendy’s Trusted Travel Experts for France.
-“Most of the museums offer kid-friendly approaches that are well thought out, and the big-name sites can be fun for their eye-popping architecture as much as for their art collections (think the escalators at the Pompidou).”
-Jack suggests that you follow the plot of your child’s favorite film around the city—Paris plays a role in so many movies, from Ratatouille to Amélie—and he can arrange hands-on activities such as macaron-making classes and painting lessons, or set you off on a self-guided walk that delves into the weird and wonderful world of French delicatessens (after they try snails or frog’s legs, reward them with world-class chocolate and patisserie).
-Plus, Paris has an increasing number of pedestrian zones and neighborhoods closed to traffic on certain days, explains Jack, and strollers, scooters, and various bike set-ups can easily be rented to get around.
+The City of Light ticks all of these boxes, says Jennifer Virgilio, one of Wendy’s Trusted Travel Experts for France.
+Jennifer can arrange hands-on activities such as an éclair-making class, or an out-of-the-box tour that focuses on the city’s street art.
+Paris also has an increasing number of pedestrian zones and neighborhoods closed to traffic on certain days, and strollers, scooters, and various bike set-ups can easily be rented to get around.
+Renting an apartment in the right arrondissement is a smart move for families too.
+Many Paris museums have kid-friendly spaces and self-guided tours; make sure to download the children’s activity book before tackling the Eiffel Tower.
 Finally, when all you need is to burn off some energy, head to one of the many neighborhood parks and playgrounds, all well maintained and fenced in for safety.

 Burgundy might be best known for its wine, but there’s plenty else to keep the underage set happy in the region’s capital.
-The city oozes with medieval history, says Jack Dancy: “Dijon was the capital of the Valois Dukes, who were once more powerful than the king, so the old center is visually very impressive.”
-At the farmer’s market, he arranges for kids to help an organic farmer run his stall.
+Dijon, you see, was the capital of the Valois Dukes—who were once more powerful than the king—so the old center is full of well-preserved medieval architecture.
+At the farmer’s market, France Trusted Travel Expert Michael Eloy arranges for kids to help an organic farmer run his stall.
 He also sends families to the Parc de la Colombière, where young and old can tackle a treetop ropes course, and to the Place de la Libération, where parents sit and enjoy a respite at a café while the kids play in the fountains.

 “At first glance, Florence is intimidating for families because many of the famous attractions are museums and monuments that seem grandiose and overwhelming, even to adults,” say Maria Gabriella Landers and Brian Dore, Trusted Travel Experts for Italy.
 “But with a little research and planning, Florence—and by extension, Italy’s Renaissance history—can be made vibrant and interesting for younger visitors.
 Several of the city’s museums, including the Palazzo Vecchio and the Museo Galileo, offer guided itineraries for children, and the Bardini and Boboli gardens are perfect outdoor spots for romping and picnicking.
 Don’t forget to reward yourselves with healthy doses of gelato as you go!”